 The church was built in a Renaissance style, as desired by Ludovico II Gonzaga.
 Works on the church began in 1462, as per the designs of Leon Battista Alberti.
 The church was built at the site of an older Benedictine monastery.
 It took more than 328 years for the construction of the church to be completed.
 Several changes were done to the main design but the church is still considered to be one of the best of Alberti’s works.

-In this article you can find more info and pictures about Mantova.
+At this link you can find more info and pictures about Mantova.